s7nfo/blog/_posts/2024-02-04-TIL-data-dependency-performance-assembly.markdown

         ret
 ```

-Would be slower than this multi-register one.
+Would be measurably slower than this multi-register one.

 ```nasm
 sum: